 Duplicate Boat Title Process

-If you have proof that the seller owns the boat and/or outboard motor that you want to buy, you can submit the $5 duplicate title fee (in addition to other fees and your casual excise tax) with your Watercraft/Outboard Motor Application.
+If you have proof that the seller owns the boat and/or outboard motor you want to buy, you can submit the $5 duplicate title fee (besides other fees and your casual excise tax) with your Watercraft/Outboard Motor Application.